 But don’t despair!
 For all the companies out there using the Green Revolution to line their pockets while still selling harmful products, there are others truly doing the right thing.
 Two companies making 100% biodegradable, 100% compostable, 100% natural material yoga mats are Basically Perfect and Jade Yoga.

 Jade Yoga’s mission statement: “Jade is committed to making the world’s best performing, most environmentally friendly yoga products and giving back to the earth with every product sold.”
 And their products live up to this.
 Their mats are made of 100% natural tree rubber (a renewable resource), it’s wrapped in a recycled and recyclable piece of cardboard, their mat bag is made from organic cotton, all their products are made in the US (not shipping in from overseas) and for each mat purchased they plant a tree!
 Wow, right?!
 ALL this information is available on their website.
 Maybe it’s because they’re a more established company and know their customers want to know.
-Or maybe it’s because they don’t have anything to hide because their marketing strategy is telling the truth and know their products are “eco friendly.”
+Or maybe it’s because they don’t have anything to hide because their marketing strategy is telling the truth and know their products are “eco-friendly.”
+This is the exact mat I have.

 So there ARE options!
 There are many other companies using only cork and natural rubber for their yoga products.
 But after all my research and comparison shopping, these two were the right choice for me, meeting my requirements of only natural materials.
 I hope this deconstruction of how companies greenwash their products just to increase sales helps you take a closer look at things when making the switch to more eco-conscious and earth-friendly items.
 Don’t be afraid to ask questions if the information isn’t readily available and think critically when reading terms like “biodegradable,” “eco-friendly,” “eco-conscious,” and “environmentally friendly” and dig a little deeper to find out what they actually mean.
 I only use these terms when referring to things that can turn back into dirt and become part of the earth again.
 But as this post has demonstrated, this is NOT how most commercial entities use these terms.
 They use them to $ell.
 So do your research and don’t get “sold” on something.